MaciejPMarciniak/CardiacShapeModel/README.md

 cardiac simulations and demonstrates that subtle changes in cardiac anatomy can have a large impact on cardiac function.

 The codebase provides a set of methods for mesh generation, 3D alignment for atlas generation, tetrahedralisation of the surface meshes with gmsh, rigid mesh manipulation, deformation and file management.

+*The project is an element of the framework used for statistical shape analysis of tetrahedral meshes, which allows for studies of cardiac shape, function and statistical reasoning.*

 ## The heart model
 Briefly, we segmented four-chamber hearts from CT images using an automatic segmentation step with post-processing using Seg3D.
 The final segmentation consisted of 31